12 Best Project Management Software For Startup Companies

 Timely Users Enjoy:

-- intuitive controls and privacy-first approach making it a tool that people actually want to use.
+- Intuitive controls and a privacy-first approach make it a tool that people actually want to use.

-- world-class customer support only a chat message away
+- World-class customer support is only a chat message away

-Cost: Starter plan is $8 per user per month, scaling up to the unlimited plan at $20 per user per month.
+Cost: The starter plan is $8 per user per month, scaling up to the unlimited plan at $20 per user per month.

 An expense management software like Fyle can help automate mundane, repetitive expense management tasks to boost both the finance team and employees’ productivity.

-- Employees simply need to review and upload their expense reports, and approvers and finance teams can go ahead and verify the expenses and close the reimbursement cycle on time.
+- They simply need to review and upload their expense reports, and approvers and finance teams can go ahead and verify the expenses and close the reimbursement cycle on time.

 - Finance teams can also take care of tedious, manual credit card reconciliation processes as the tool automatically reconciles credit card transactions, expenses, and receipts with just a click of a button.